eemed/sanedit/README.md

 ## Features

-* Large file support (any size should work)
+* Large file support (buffer implementation supports any size)
-* Syntax highlighting
 * Language server protocol support
+    * Hover information
+    * Go to definition
+    * Find references
+    * Completion
+    * Code diagnostics
+    * Rename variable
+    * Format
+    * Code actions
 * Multiple cursors
+* Filetree
+* Syntax highlighting using PEGs
+* Terminal UI
+* Modal and non-modal editing using configuration

+More basic features include:

 * Snippets
 * Comment block

-More basic features include:

-* Completion
-* Search
+* Search text
 * File picker
 * Undo, redo
+* Jumps
+    * to last change
+    * to last cursor position
+    * to last file
+* Align cursors
+* Automatic indentation
+* Automatic pair insertion on enter

+## Planned features

+* GUI using non web technologies
+* Convert regex syntax to PEG to support regex search and grep
+* JIT compiler for PEG patterns to improve performance
+* More syntax highlighted languages

 ## Building and running

-The project is built using a [Taskfile](https://taskfile.dev/installation/), install it and use the command `task` to see all available commands and their descriptions.
+The project is built using a [Taskfile](https://taskfile.dev/installation/) and [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), install them and use the command `task` to see all available commands and their descriptions.

+To quickly run the project in the repo run `task run`.

+## Why

+There are more than enough editors out there and this one was born because of my initial interest in text buffer implementations.
+Most prominent question was why no editor could support large files in any meaningful way.
+Logically I also created an editor to go with the buffer implementation.

+## More information

+Checkout the repositories docs folder for scribblings on why certain decisions were made or how they are implemented.